Skip to main content

 101 Eisenhower Pkwy #100, Roseland, NJ 07068

 David A. DiBrigida handles auto accident injury cases in New Jersey.
 He will evaluate the factors contributing to the value of your damages and personally handle your case from start to finish.
-If you have been injured in an auto accident, you need a New Jersey car crash lawyer who understands and is knowledgeable about your rights as an auto accident injury victim.
+If you have been injured in an auto accident, you need a New Jersey car accident lawyer who understands and is knowledgeable about your rights as an auto accident injury victim.
 To protect your legal rights, call David today at 800-322-5529 for a FREE consultation.

 It doesn’t matter how good an attorney is if they don’t pay close attention to the wants & needs of the client.